- Hits: 415 415

 Sifting, or jiggling, the entire abdomen can relax tight ligaments and may help a baby rotate in pregnancy or labor more easily, and help a birthing woman relax into her labor.

 Fetal Malpositions often begin with an imbalance in the mother's pelvis.
-While this is not always true, it is often true.
-I now believe that the imbalance causes the pain and the malposition.
-It's not the malposition that begins the pain!
+Often, so does pain in the hips, tailbone, pubic bone, round ligaments and SI joints.
 Treating the cause of the pain often solves the fetal malposition as well, since then baby can often slip into an improved, or even optimal, fetal position.
-Try these activities to help turn a posterior baby.
+Try these activities.

 So much of what I learned about Balance was defined for me by Dr. Carol Phillips, DC.
 I thought I'd introduce you to Carol's work.

 The first video shows a pregnant woman with significant sciolosis of the spine helped to come into Balance by Carol's techniques the month before.
 Carol does her series of checks on each part of her body.
 The baby has moved into the Left Occiput Anterior position since the previous visit.
 Ideal!
 Find a Dynamic Body Balancing bodyworker in the US at Carol Phillips' www.DynamicBodyBalancing.com

 Occasionally, the question arises, can maternal positioning and the techniques featured at Spinning Babies cause a baby in a good position to get into a "bad" position.
 For instance, could doing these techniques when baby is head down make the baby flip head up.
 Or, could they turn a baby who's in an anterior position to a posterior presentation?
 Is there any harm in doing these?